Story rights belong to Wes Craven and DreamWorks Company.

 Lisa had no choice but to let him lead, naturally.
 But her eyes remained steel while studying his.

 "No mask to go with your dress?" he questioned shortly after.
 "I thought this was supposed to be a traditional Masquerade."

 In truth, Lisa did have a private reason for not having one like every other person here—and surprise, surprise—if anyone would understand her theory, it'd be him.

 "I'm already wearing mine." she clarified, as the climax of the song reached her ears. "...You and I tend to wear masks on a daily basis, anyway...
 You're wearing your Jackson Mask right now.
 And I guess...I'm still stuck with Lisa as of this moment.
 Jackson hides Jack...in the same way I use Lisa to hide Leese.
 Right?"

 Following a few more measured sideway strides and taking part in one last delicate twirl, Lisa suddenly found her professional sense again.
-She cleared her throat and teared herself away in order to flatten her gown at the torso.
+She cleared her throat and ripped herself away in order to flatten her gown at the torso.
 "Please show yourself out.
-I'm not taking the fall for fraternizing with an escapee."
+I'm not in the mood to take the fall for fraternizing with an escapee."

-True, she didn't know anything of his present situation.
-Lisa thus resorted to basic logic.
+Sure, Lisa didn't know anything of his present situation.
+So she just resorted to basic logic.

-In place of showing any degree of disappointment or fury however, Jackson in fact, bowed to her in the manner of a perfectly refined gentleman indeed.
+Though in place of showing any degree of disappointment or fury, Jackson in fact, bowed to her in the manner of a perfectly refined gentleman indeed.
 "Have a great Halloween, Lisa."

-She noticed how he said Lisa, not Leese.
-For they were both wearing masks alike, and in any case, tonight was all about staying in character.
+She noticed straightaway how he said Lisa, not Leese.
+For they were both wearing masks alike and in any case, tonight was all about staying in character.
 And just for that instant, they were Jackson and Lisa.
+Nothing more, nothing less.

 Lisa took this mild truce as her chance to clense her mind and simply walk away.